About CLARA Standards

 A firewall between research and revenue.

-CLARA Standards operates as two separate legal entities: a 501(c)(3) nonprofit that conducts all research, scoring, and advocacy, and a public benefit corporation (PBC) that builds consumer products like the Reclaim & Rewire mentorship app.
+CLARA Standards operates as two separate legal entities: a nonprofit (registration pending in NJ) that conducts all research, scoring, and advocacy, and a public benefit corporation (PBC) that builds consumer products like the Reclaim & Rewire mentorship app.
 The nonprofit's research can never be edited, delayed, or suppressed by the PBC — or by any funder, partner, or platform we evaluate.

 Our Ethical Research Constitution makes this binding: we pre-register studies before collecting data, open-source our methods, publish all findings regardless of who they implicate, and disclose every conflict of interest.
 No tech company funds our work.
 No funder gets to see results before the public does.
 If we find something uncomfortable, we publish it anyway.